-In our enhanced understanding of network losses project with Newcastle University, we looked at how data resolution, missing data, data uncertainty, and the correlation between demand values and the accuracy of losses estimation.
+In our enhanced understanding of network losses project with Newcastle University, we looked at how data resolution, missing data, and data uncertainty, affected the correlation between demand values and the accuracy of losses estimation.
 Higher variability within the network demand led to higher errors in loss estimation and specifically underestimation.
-As load variability is proportionally lower in high voltage (HV), because of the higher diversity arising from supplying a large number of customers, loss estimation errors would tend to be lower than at low voltage (LV).
+As load variability is proportionally lower in HV, because of the higher diversity arising from supplying a large number of customers, loss estimation errors would tend to be lower than at LV.
 The impact of losses estimation errors associated with measurements (which include time resolution, measurement accuracy, and data unavailability) was more severe at LV network.